Horrorstör: Reception

 Critical reception has been mostly positive and the Gazette praised the work for its social critique.
 The Boston Globe and Nerdist both wrote mixed reviews, with Nerdist stating that the lead character "keeps the book afloat with the promise of more horror to come, but like the IKEA furniture that inspired it, Horrorstor is brutally functional while losing out on some needed form."
 The Washington Post was more positive in their review, praising Horrorstör for its characters and its balance between comedy and horror.

 Film

 In 2015, the Jackal Group announced that they had optioned the television rights to Horrorstör and that Fox had ordered a pilot episode.
 The project was to have been executive produced by Charlie Kaufman and directed by Josh Schwartz, with a pilot script written by Michael Vukadinovich.

-The project fell through and in 2020 film rights to Horrorstör were acquired by New Republic Pictures.
-Brad Fischer, Brian Oliver, and Adam Goldworm have been named as producers for the movie.
-Brett Cohen and Hendrix will serve as executive producers.
+The project fell through and, in 2020, film rights to Horrorstör were acquired by New Republic Pictures.
+Brad Fischer, Brian Oliver, and Adam Goldworm were named as producers for the movie.

+In 2026, Searchlight Pictures acquired the rights to Horrorstör, with Jonathan Levine writing the film adaptation screenplay.
+Fischer, Oliver and Goldworm are still set to produce the film, accompanied by Gillian Bohrer.
+Hendrix will act as executive producer, alongside Quirk Books.